 Mr Baker’s public company leadership and management roles in developing, financing, managing and operating resource projects in new technologies (magnesium, coal seam gas extraction) and emerging and remote mining jurisdictions (Philippines, Eritrea) have equipped him with a sophisticated understanding of the issues confronting growing resource companies across the full spectrum of regulatory engagement, stakeholder management, strategic leadership, shareholder communications and capital management.

 This is complemented by Mr Baker’s experience as an investment banker and corporate lawyer.
 Mr Baker has held leadership positions within global and boutique advisory firms, transacting over $12 billion in asset financing, acquisitions and divestments.

-Special Responsibilities: Chairman of the Board
+Special Responsibilities: Non-Executive Chairman